locate an office

 Let’s say you reside in a country where common law marriages allow partners to be treated as legal spouses so they qualify for tax, state benefits, medical and property law purposes.
 However, all such assumptions, and your plans, could be thwarted if you move to a country that requires ceremonial marriage.

-One solution might be a trust.
+One idea might be a trust.
 You could transfer assets to a trust for the benefit of your same-sex spouse or adopted child.
 The trust agreement would then govern those asset’s disposition, not local law.

 If your family crosses international borders, your best move could be to engage a team with global experience and resources to help you identify the challenges you might face.
 Speak with your J.P.
 Morgan team to explore your options.